Kabbage takes pride in delivering access to small business loans for our country's veterans

 At Kabbage, we are happy to offer veterans access to the working capital they need to sustain and grow their businesses.

 With Kabbage, you apply online or through our mobile app by connecting information generated through accounting data, online sales, shipping and dozens of other sources.
 We use simple, meaningful data to assess your business and do not require elaborate documentation that takes you extensive time to gather.
 We provide an automated decision and give qualified small businesses ongoing access to lines of credit of up to $250,000.
-Customers can withdraw any increment they need up to once per day and can access their accounts online or through our mobile app.
+Customers can withdraw any increment they need and can access their accounts online or through our mobile app.

 Kabbage is TRUSTe certified and A+ rated by the Better Business Bureau.
 Since Kabbage began offering access to financing in 2011, we have provided more than $3 billion to nearly 100,000 small businesses.